Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-child-drawings.md

 ![Balloons By Day](assets/child-balloons-by-day.png){loading=lazy}

 @todo show johnny gaining color in opening and how world is painted through V and Johnny.
 Remind of Saburo's office in love like fire/total immortal.

-@todo show how ranger in balloon matches hologram rangers (twins) in rogue ending path.
-Show how this further matches vanishing arasaka rangers who vanish in DFTR, that you have to be incredibly quick to notice.
-Wonder if CDPR was expecting speed runners to notice sooner?

-@todo point out person standing at base of colored building and how it matches the "traveling the curve" drawing.
+@todo go into the color eclipses that happen visually in game (blue/yellow, yellow/red, and green or cyan/red)

 ## Traveling The Curve